 March 30, 2025

 We want to start by saying this: you are not alone in how you feel about your body.
-In fact, you're part of a growing conversation that's shifting the way we think about beauty, self-worth, and how those ideas are influenced by something that's become an inseparable part of our lives—social media.
+In fact, you're part of a growing conversation that's shifting the way we think about beauty, self-worth, and how those ideas are influenced by something that's become an inseparable part of our lives.
+That’s right, we’re talking about social media!

 As Psychotherapists, we’ve had many conversations with clients who express frustration, confusion, and sometimes even sadness when comparing themselves to the people they see online.
 But here's the thing: social media, for all its good, is often a highlight reel.
 It shows us the best versions of people, the most curated moments, and sometimes, the most unattainable standards of beauty and success.
 That, in turn, can leave us feeling less than, inadequate, or disconnected from our own unique selves.